pches/Femeena_etal_How_can_crop_production_adapt/README.md

 | Input File	                             | Input File Description                        	          |
 | --------------------------------------     | ------------------------------------------------         |
 data/Yield_irr_deficit_figure_data.csv       | This file was externally created in Microsoft Excel using the summary data in results/crop_state_tables.
-We obtained the values for each state and crop combination by taking the ratio of groundwater within recharge and total irrigation water (= fraction of full irrigation) and sustainable yield to maximum irrigated yield (= Fraction of maximum yield).
+We obtained the values for each state and crop combination by taking the ratio of groundwater within recharge and total irrigation water (= fraction of full irrigation) and gwrainable yield to maximum irrigated yield (= Fraction of maximum yield).
 Values were derived for iterations 0 and 10 and used to create the plot. |

 This script produces the following output: